django/code-of-conduct/working-group-manual.md

 ### Data Storage and Access

+Records are currently stored in three locations:

+1. **Status Tracking Spreadsheet:** Contains anonymized case data (Case Code Names, Person Code Names, Status).
+2. **Person Identity Key:** A separate, highly restricted spreadsheet mapping "Real Names" to "Person Code Names".
+3. **Report Documentation:** Individual Google Docs for each case.

-Records are currently stored in a Google Spreadsheet (for status tracking) and Google Docs (for individual report documentation), shared only between members of the working group.
+All documents are shared only between members of the working group.
 The working group insists on not sharing the records outside the members due to confidentiality of information.
 Violating this will result in removal of the member from the working group.

 **Privacy Considerations:**

 - Always share documents with specific working group members rather than turning link sharing on
 - Use code names in document titles instead of real names or identifiers - even if a person doesn't have edit or view access to an individual report, they can still see document titles in shared folders
 - Code names prevent inadvertent identification and make it easier to discuss cases in public spaces (such as events)
+- **Identity Key Access:** Access to the Person Identity Key may be restricted to a smaller subset of the working group if necessary to manage conflicts of interest.

 **Member Access:**